anugrahiyyan/inet-checker/README.md

 # Description
-This is a simple way to view the internet connection.
+This is a simple way to view the internet connection and get notified as fast a lightning if your connection down.
 This tools has been tested in Windows 10 and work perfectly.

 # How This Work ?
 This tools will check basic ping to google.com, then if the inet work, they will show ping time in ms.